-Ted Klainer, Vice President
+Ted Klainer, Interim President

 Harborview Medical Center, Capital Projects Manager

-Resident, Skyline at First Hill
+First Hill resident

 Elizabeth “Betsy” Braun, Architect is the Administrative Director for Facilities at Virginia Mason Medical Center.
 Her background is in healthcare architecture.
 She has been the Owners Representative for construction projects for Group Health Cooperative of Puget Sound, Harborview Medical Center, the Seattle/King County Department of Public Health and Virginia Mason Medical Center.
 She also has consulted on Healthcare design to diverse clients like Fred Hutchinson Cancer Research Center, Northwestern Memorial Hospital, Sharp Memorial Hospital and Cleveland Clinic, Abu Dhabi.
 She is dedicated to improving the built environment, creating healthier communities, and is an avid bicyclist, runner, hiker, sailor and adventurer.